raspberrypilearning/cats/en/step_5.md

 --- hints ---
 --- hint ---
-Remove the **forever** loop and replace it with a different loop to make the cats walk and fall **until they are touching the edge**.
+Remove the **forever** loop and replace it with a different loop which repeats **until the cats are touching the edge**.
 Once they reach an edge, add a block to **delete the clone** which will make the cat disappear.
 --- /hint ---

 --- hint ---